 Mr. Appelt advised the dates for the 41st Annual Police & Firefighters' Pension Trustees' School in Tallahassee, Florida will be announced once determined.

-Mr. Appelt reported the FPPTA 36th Annual Conference will be held June 28 - July 1, 2020 at the Renaissance Orlando at SeaWorld in Orlando, Florida.
+Mr. Appelt reported the FPPTA 36th Annual Conference to be held June 28 - July 1, 2020 in Orlando, Florida has been cancelled due to COVID-19.